Summary

 Third Statement Overview

-In their report, CipherBlade concluded that my funds were stolen due to malware on my machine and not as a result of Coinomi's "Spell Check" hidden feature that transmitted my seed/passphrase to a third party in plain text.
+In cipherblade_report.html, CipherBlade concluded that my funds were stolen due to malware on my machine and not as a result of Coinomi's "Spell Check" hidden feature that transmitted my seed/passphrase to a third party in plain text.
 Despite claiming impartiality, CipherBlade ignored several crucial facts and attempted to mislead the community, much like Coinomi.
 It is worth noting that CipherBlade directly challenged me in their report, calling into question their claimed impartiality.

 Furthermore, CipherBlade did not make any effort to contact me or verify the information from my perspective.
 This raises doubts about their alleged lack of bias in favor of Coinomi.
-It is evident to anyone with common sense that CipherBlade is making concerted efforts to launder Coinomi's public image, just as they previously did with ShapeShift.
+It is evident to anyone with common sense that CipherBlade is making concerted efforts to launder Coinomi's public image, just as they previously did with cipherblade_shapeshift_defense.html.

 A Reminder